TFI Friday: Swearing

-The show attracted controversy when Happy Mondays frontman Shaun Ryder appeared on the second episode of the first series, slipped out the word "fuck" during his interview on the show.
+The show attracted controversy when Happy Mondays frontman Shaun Ryder appeared on the second episode of the first series, and slipped out the word "fuck" during his interview on the show.
 A week later, Ewan McGregor also slipped out the word "fuck" on the show, when ranting about the Conservative government of the time.
 A month later, Shaun Ryder was invited back on the show to do a Stars in Their Eyes skit.
 Ryder performed (as Johnny Rotten) the Sex Pistols' "Pretty Vacant".
 The section was transmitted live, as it was not an interview.
 Ryder shouted "fuck" several times.
 Subsequently, the show was forced to be pre-recorded in later editions and Ryder has been barred from appearing live on any Channel 4 programme – he is the only person listed by name in the Channel 4 transmission guidebook.
 Despite this, he reappeared for the live 20th Anniversary Special in June 2015.

 In episode 2 of the 2015 series, actor Nicholas Hoult was heard saying "oh fuck it" after Chris Evans asked him to play the trombone.
 Evans immediately apologized afterwards.